cmhown/email-syncer/README.md

 These events trigger synchronization jobs, which update both the backend and frontend.
 ### Features
 - **Unique Queue Jobs:** Jobs are made unique to avoid unnecessary processing.
+If a job for a specific folder or message is already in queue, the new job will not create.
 - **Elasticsearch Indexes:** Managed using the `babenkoivan/elastic-migrations` package, which handles Elasticsearch indexes similarly to MySQL migrations.
 - **OAuth:** Implemented using the `laravel/socialite` package.
 Microsoft Outlook support is added via the `socialiteproviders/microsoft` package.
 - **IMAP Communication:** Managed by the `webklex/laravel-imap` package.
 A custom wrapper, `CustomImapIdleService`, is used to extend its IDLE functionality for events like flag changes and deletions.